pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 937 Finish a Good Book

+Today I finish read the Java Design Patterns book, this book was amazing I learn a lot of things about design patterns and how write good code, well I am excited why I start a read another book.

 ##### Day 936 Productivity Errors

 Today there was a great moment of tension we had a productive downtime of about 3 hours, a